[Pilot taps the red star on his helmet] Red button!

 The Imagination Station in Adventures in Odyssey activates at the press of "The Red Button".
 It was changed to "The Flashing White Button" for one episode due to the machine having been rebuilt but it has been "The Red Button" ever since.

-In Transhuman Space, the C-Brown gardening cybershell has large red buttons on the front and back that shut it down instantly.
-This is because berserk C-Browns attacking with their built-in shears are a popular threat in the setting's fiction, although it's never actually happened.
+In Transhuman Space, the "C-Brown" gardening cybershell (robot body) has large red buttons on the front and back that shut it down instantly.
+This is because berserk gardener shells attacking with their built-in shears are a popular threat in the setting's fiction, although it's never actually happened.

 Blasto has an interesting version of this; pressing a large button with the sign "Do Not Press" displayed above it will result in Blasto getting disintegrated by a lightning bolt.